Blitzkrieg0108/holoiso/README.md

 - Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into Steam Deck session.

-> Run `sudo pacman -S extra/mesa multilib/lib32-mesa holo/gamescope` once booted.
+> Boot to "Recovery mode" inside "Additional options for SteamOS", log in using your root password and run `pacman -S extra/mesa multilib/lib32-mesa holo/gamescope` then reboot or hit CTRL+D

 Installation process:
 -